-- The City is not guaranteed funding each year and each year the application process is more competitive. - The County limits the types of projects that get funded. - The City cannot use funds for administrative costs.
+- The City is not guaranteed funding each year and each year the application process is more competitive. - The County limits the types of projects that get funded.
+Projects are selected and prioritized based on the County's Annual Action Plan. - The City cannot use funds for administrative costs.

-Option 2: Accept HUD's Invitation to Become an Entitlement Community Grantee Advantages:
+Option 2: Accept HUD's Invitation to Become an Entitlement Community Grantee

+Advantages:

-- The City will be guaranteed an annual allocation of about \$293,000. - The City will be able to use 20% of funds for administrative costs (approximately \$58,000 based on the estimated allocation). - The City will have more flexibility in the types of projects and programs the City administers. - · Larger projects could be funded through committing future year allocations.
+- The City will be guaranteed an annual allocation of approximately \$300,000. - The City will be able to use 20% of funds for administrative costs (approximately \$60,000 based on the estimated allocation). - The City will have more flexibility in the types of projects and programs the City administers. - Larger projects could be funded by committing future year allocations.

-Disadvantages:

-- The City will have to administer the entire program. - .
-Dedicate a staff member to the program or hire a new staff person. - .
-Train 1-2 other staff members in the program to assist or serve as back-up support. - The City will need to provide up-front costs for completing the Five-Year Consolidated Plan. - The increased number of eligible projects and programs may create high demands on the small amount of funds expected to be available. - .
-The annual audits are conducted by HUD who tends to be more punitive and less forgiving of errors.
+Disadvantages: • The City will have to administer the entire program.

+- o Dedicate a staff member to the program or hire a new staff person that would only be partially funded with the City's entitlement funds. - o Train 1-2 other staff members in the program to assist or serve as back-up support, including finance department assistance. - The City will need to up-front costs for completing the Five-Year Consolidated Plan estimated to be \$80,000-120,000. - The increased number of eligible projects and programs may create high demands on the small amount of funds expected to be available. - The annual audits are conducted by HUD who tends to be more punitive and less forgiving of errors.
+Penalties can include a reduction in future entitlement amounts, full repayment of past grant awards, or even impacts to other federally funded resources.